Recently, the Near Field Communication (NFC) payment apps have caught the attention of many people worldwide.

 You can easily use this app to pay for things within apps on your phone and in a wide variety of real-life stores and even some vending machines.
 Most of the major mobile phone carriers like T-Mobile, Verizon, and AT&T also accept payments through this service.

 Apple Pay is a mobile wallet app for iPhones and the Apple Watch that allows you to load it with your credit & debit cards.
-The app allows to tap & pay at stores and restaurants, which have contactless point-of-sales systems.
+An Android pay alternative app allows to tap & pay at stores and restaurants, which have contactless point-of-sales systems.

 If you want some additional security, you can choose a 6-digit code rather than the traditional 4-digit PIN.
 To protect your payment card data, Apple Pay makes use of tokenization and like other popular electronic wallets, it doesn’t store your payment card details on your device.